dhenwood/Campfire/README.md

 1. When not in a call, sharing content only shows on the codec the cable is connected to (not the other 3).
 2. More investigation needs to be done on microphone/speaker experiences.

-### Requirements
+### Steps for setup
 The following items need to be performed to setup Campfire;
 1. A BOT Token needs to be created.
 This is used to notify the other codecs of each of the tasks they need to do.
 If unfamiliar, the steps to creating a BOT [can be found here](https://developer.webex.com/messaging/docs/bots)
 2. Apply the BOT Token to all 4 of the Workspaces the Room Bar Pros are in.
 Ensure to set the permissions to Full Access.
 More on this [can be found here](https://developer.webex.com/devices/docs/devices#giving-a-bot-or-user-access-to-the-xapi-of-a-device)
 3. Obtain each of the device ID's for the 4 Room Bar Pros.
 This can be done via Control Hub or via the browser web GUI.
 For details [see the documentation](https://roomos.cisco.com/xapi/Status.Webex.DeveloperId/)

-Once these have been done, [the macro](https://github.com/dhenwood/Campfire/blob/main/Campfire.js) needs to be updated with the BOT Token and device ID's.
+4. Once these have been done, [the macro](https://github.com/dhenwood/Campfire/blob/main/Campfire.js) needs to be updated with the BOT Token and 4 device ID's.

-Install the macro on each codec. **NOTE:** Ensure for each codec, you only put the Device ID of the other 3 codecs.
+5. Install the macro on each codec.